 fbpx

-If you suffer from hormonal acne, you know how frustrating it can be.
-Breakouts seem to happen at the worst times and can be difficult to treat.
-Many people turn to over-the-counter products like Retinol or prescription alternatives like Trentonin in an attempt to clear their skin, but these often don’t work.
+If you suffer from hormonal acne, you know how they seem to happen at the worst times and how difficult it is to treat.
+Many people turn to prescription alternatives like Trentonin to clear their skin.

-While Tretinoin is not formulated to rebalance your hormones, it’s a great acne treatment option.
-Just make sure you consult with a certified dermatologist first for safe use and follow a healthy diet and lifestyle for the best possible results.
+While Tretinoin is not formulated to rebalance your hormones, it’s a great acne treatment option for reducing hormonal acne breakouts.
+Just make sure you consult with a certified dermatologist first for safe use and follow a low-inflammation diet and lifestyle for the best possible results.

 Applying the cream to your skin helps unclog pores, reduce inflammation, stimulate collagen production, prevent collagen loss, and minimize pigmentation.
 This, in turn, helps clear up hormonal acne.